casterbyte/NetworkNightmare/README.md

 It is a mindmap for conducting network attacks.
 For the most part, it will be useful to pentesters or red team operators.
 The mindmap will be maintained and updated by me.

+# Disclaimer

+**All information contained in this repository is provided for educational and research purposes only.
+The author is not responsible for any illegal use of this tool**

 ## Cover
 ![](Mindmap_Cover.png)